awsdocs/amazon-chime-sdk-developer-guide/doc_source/iam-roles.md

             ],
             "Effect": "Allow",
             "Resource": [
-                "arn:aws:chime:us-east-1:{awsAccountId}:app-instance/{appInstanceId}/user/{appInstanceUserId}",
+                "arn:aws:chime:region:{awsAccountId}:app-instance/{appInstanceId}/user/{appInstanceUserId}",
-                "arn:aws:chime:us-east-1:{awsAccountId}:app-instance/{appInstanceId}/channel/*"
+                "arn:aws:chime:region:{awsAccountId}:app-instance/{appInstanceId}/channel/*"
             ]
         }
     ]
 }
 ```

-This example shows a policy for establishing a websocket connection for an `AppInstanceUser`\.
-For more information about websocket connections, see [Using websockets to receive messages](websockets.md)\.
+This example shows a policy for establishing a WebSocket connection for an `AppInstanceUser`\.
+For more information about WebSocket connections, see [Using WebSockets to receive messages](websockets.md)\.

 ```
 {